By Rakiya A.Muhammad

 None of the allied paediatric radiation therapy workforce, including oncology nurses and anaesthesiologists, had undergone further training specifically in paediatric radiation therapy.

-As the report further indicates, only one centre possessed a structured paediatric radiation oncology team, including radiation oncologists, physicists, radiation therapy technicians, and oncology nurses.
+The report reveals that merely one centre had a well-organized pediatric radiation oncology team, comprising radiation oncologists, physicists, radiation therapy technicians, and oncology nurses.

-It says most of the workforce lacks paediatric radiation training, ascribing the situation to the total absence of paediatric radiation oncology fellowship programs, specialized fellowships, or training initiatives for radiation oncologists, physicists, or therapy technicians focused on paediatric radiation therapy in the country.
+It highlights that a significant portion of the workforce lacks pediatric radiation training, attributing this gap to the complete lack of fellowship programs, specialized fellowships, or training initiatives for radiation oncologists, physicists, or therapy technicians specifically aimed at paediatric radiation therapy within the country.

-While general radiation therapy training programs exist in Sub-Saharan Africa and Nigeria, the study shows no specialized fellowship programs for paediatric radiation oncology.
+Although general radiation therapy training programmes are available in Sub-Saharan Africa and Nigeria, the findings indicate a lack of specialized fellowship programmes specifically for paediatric radiation oncology.

-In addition to medical services, the survey indicated that no centre offered support groups for children or their caregivers; it did not provide psycho-educational therapies such as play and behavioural therapy programs, child life specialists, or play therapists on staff.
+The survey reveals that, apart from medical services, no centres provided support groups for children or their caregivers.
+Furthermore, it highlighted the absence of psycho-educational therapies, including play and behavioural therapy programs, and the lack of child life specialists or play therapists on staff.

-The respondents’ lack of awareness about existing training programs for these speciality areas in Nigeria or West Africa highlights the pressing need for action.
+The respondents’ unawareness of the available training programs in these speciality areas in Nigeria or West Africa underscores the urgent need for action.

-It urges Oncology centers and institutions to promote and facilitate personnel training in paediatric radiotherapy, enhancing the quality of care for paediatric patients.
+The report calls upon Oncology centres and institutions to champion and support personnel training in podiatric radiotherapy, thereby elevating the standard of care for young patients.

-“Innovative approaches to workforce training should also be explored, including potential collaborations with established training centers to introduce a pediatric radiation oncology fellowship program,” the study suggests
+“Innovative approaches to workforce training should also be explored, including potential collaborations with established training centers to introduce a pediatric radiation oncology fellowship program,” it suggests

 “While investment in infrastructure has shown improvement in the country, it is important to note that expertise, workforce expansion, and continuous education must match the pace of infrastructure.
 Investment in human resources needs to be prioritized for infrastructural changes to make a real impact.”

-However, Paediatric Oncologist Ifeoma Ezeukwu from the Federal Medical Centre identifies an additional obstacle.
+However, Paediatric Oncologist Ifeoma Ezeukwu from the Federal Medical Centre uncovers another challenge.

 She describes early detection as the key to survival in childhood cancer.